The Ultimate Guide To Skin Types, Problems and Solutions

 Diagnosis and Treatment

 If you notice any such symptoms then immediately go to a doctor.
-There are treatments that can help slow the progression of the sickness and improve the appearance of the pores and skin.
+Some treatments can help slow the progression of the sickness and improve the appearance of the pores and skin.
 Some of the most common treatments for vitiligo encompass:

 Topical corticosteroids: These creams or ointments can help lessen infection and improve the appearance of the pores and skin.